 1. Complete Your Application

-You can apply online via our institutional application.
+You can use our online application, or you can use the Common Application.
+We treat all applicants the same.
 Creating an account is simple and straightforward.
-You can always take a break and come back.
+Plus, you can always take a break and come back to your application.

 2. Request Your Official Transcript

 Request an official copy of your transcript.
 Official transcripts should be sent directly from each school you've attended.

 Ask your high school guidance counselor to fill out our guidance counselor form and submit it.
 We also ask that you submit a recommendation from a teacher who taught you English, math, history, science, or a foreign language in 11th or 12th grade.

 4. Share Your SAT or ACT Scores (optional)

 Your SAT or ACT score is required if you are applying for a scholarship, but it is not required to apply to Columbia College.
 Use our school code 5117 to share your SAT scores, and use school code 3850 to share your ACT scores.